Dejan Sarac

-Dejan Sarac (born 17 January 1998) is an Austrian footballer who plays as a midfielder or attacker for Kapfenberger SV.
+Dejan Sarac (born 17 January 1998) is an Austrian footballer, currently a free agent after last playing as a midfielder or attacker for Aluminij in the Slovenian PrvaLiga.

 Career

 In 2015, Sarac joined the youth academy of Italian Serie A side Lazio, despite interest from Liverpool, one of the most successful clubs in England.

 In 2018, he left Lazio due to injury.

 Before the second half of 2018/19, Sarac signed for Austrian second division side Lafnitz, where he made 1 league appearance and scored 0 goals.

 Before the second half of 2019/20, he signed for Varaždin in Croatia.